PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 ![XOR Truth Table](http://www.electronicshub.org/wp-content/uploads/2015/07/TRUTH-TABLE-1.jpg)

+XOR is really important in cryptography because XOR is an easily reversible operation.
+Let's say we have 0xDE.
+If I XOR that by 0xAD, I get 0x73.
+Now, if I XOR 0x73 by 0xAD, I get 0xDE, which is my original number.
+Interestingly, if I XOR 0x73 by 0xDE, I get 0xAD, which is what I XORed 0xDE by.

 ### Galois / Finite Field
 In simple terms, a Galois Finite Field is a matrix that has a maximum limit before values wrap around.
 Finite fields are defined by the equation p^k, where p is a prime and k is a positive integer. p is the characteristic of the finite field, because adding p copies of any number is equal to 0.
 Finite fields can also be identified in the notation GF(x), where x is equal to p^k.